 Risk assessment Madron, Heamoor, Gulval churches Updated 20/9/20

 2) Arrival.
-Be careful to arrive at a social distance through the main door, where you can sanitise and collect your service papers inside on the table.
+Be careful to arrive at a social distance through the main door, where you can sanitise and collect your hymn books inside on the table.
 Do not bunch around the door or the table

 3) Hand sanitiser will be on the table at the back.
 Please use on entry and do not touch anything unnecessarily except your pew.